 Older adults can also experience changes in cognitive health.
 Emerging evidence suggests that physical exercise, good nutrition, social interaction, stress reduction, sleep, and technological interventions can help maintain cognitive health and potentially reduce the risk of cognitive impairment and related dementia.
-Nevertheless, with an aging population, the number of people with cognitive impairments and related dementia will increase significantly and, with it, health care spending.
+Nevertheless, with an aging population, the number of people with cognitive impairments and related dementia will increase significantly.
+And, with it, so will health care spending.
 Evidence-based interventions have the potential to improve quality of life for people living with dementia and their family caregivers People who provide long-term services and supports to family members, relatives, friends, and neighbors.
 Some family caregivers are unpaid; others are paid through government programs, private funds, or long-term care insurance policies. , in part by more effectively addressing their needs within the community.
 However, despite a rapidly aging population, relatively few health care professionals specialize in caring for older adults.
 This makes it difficult for older people to obtain care that meets their specific needs and preferences.
 An effective health care workforce that operates at the full extent of its license and training is essential for ensuring access to high-quality, affordable patient- and family-centered care.